![]() |

 Learning Objectives

-By the end of this presentation, participants will understand the key risks associated with the transport and handling of monoclonal antibodies within hospital settings.
+• Identify the key risks associated with the transport and handling of monoclonal antibodies within hospital settings.

 Presentation Summary: